-This post is dedicated to those who contributed an essay to the book prior to the June 2023 deadline and are no longer with us as the finished manuscript is released.
+This is dedicated to those who contributed an essay to the book prior to the June 2023 deadline and are no longer with us follow the finished manuscript release.
 It is also a place where we can honor those who passed away with some connection to Scully, giving us another moment to ask:

 If I were to write a eulogy for ….